Smoke Photography Tutorial: How to Photograph and Edit Smoke

 - Move over to the Adjustment Palette and play around with the Hue adjustment slider until you find the colour you like.

 And voilà!
-You have a beautiful colourful smoke picture.
+Your smoke has now got some colour, giving it a bit of character and beauty.
 I told you it was quick and simple… :-)

 If you want to get more creative, you can use the Brush tool and manually add the colour and gradient.
 Though this will require more skill and patience.
 You can also create a gradient layer with two different colours and use Blending Modes like Overlay or Soft Light etc.